Lassie

 • To get information about what exactly applies to the country you are going to visit, you can turn to the veterinary authorities or the embassy in the country you are going to travel to get the right information.

-• If you are going to travel to Norway, no extra animal health certificate is required, which states that Sweden is free from various animal diseases.
+• If you are going to travel from Sweden to Norway, no extra animal health certificate is required, which states that Sweden is free from various animal diseases.
 However, deworming against echinococcus tapeworm is required.

 Think about this:

 When you travel to another country, whether it is by car, train or plane, you may pass other countries.
 Do not forget that your dog or cat must also meet the requirements that exist in the countries you may pass.
-When it's time to return home to Sweden from a country that is outside the EU, there are also Swedish requirements that your dog or cat must meet.
+When it's time to return home to Germany or Sweden from a country that is outside the EU, there are also German or Swedish requirements that your dog or cat must meet.
 These requirements may differ from the rules that existed at the time of departure and may be different depending on which third country you and your pet are traveling from.

 When you arrive in the country, you must not forget to report the dog or cat to the customs.
 This is also the animal owner's obligation!